yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 Yocto Project Reference Manual.

-Here is the general procedure on how to submit a patch through email without using the scripts:
+Here is the general procedure on how to submit a patch through email without using the scripts once the steps in :ref:`preparing-changes-for-submissions` have been followed:

-1. *Make Your Changes Locally:* Make your changes in your local Git repository.
-You should make small, controlled, isolated changes.
-   Keeping changes small and isolated aids review, makes merging/rebasing easier and keeps the change history clean should anyone need to refer to it in future.

-2. *Stage Your Changes:* Stage your changes by using the ``git add`` command on each file you changed.

-3. *Commit Your Changes:* Commit the change by using the ``git commit --signoff`` command.
-Using the ``--signoff`` option identifies you as the person making the change and also satisfies the Developer's Certificate of Origin (DCO) shown earlier.

-   When you form a commit, you must follow certain standards established by the Yocto Project development team.
-See :ref:`Step 3
-   <dev-manual/dev-manual-common-tasks:using scripts to push a change upstream and request a pull>`
-   in the previous section for information on how to provide commit information that meets Yocto Project commit message standards.

-4. *Format the Commit:* Format the commit into an email message.
+1. *Format the Commit:* Format the commit into an email message.
 To format commits, use the ``git format-patch`` command.
 When you provide the command, you must include a revision list or a number of patches as part of the command.
 For example, either of these two